scottand1rs0n/Reflection/README.md

 # Reflection
 ## 7/5/17
 Today, I continued working on my website.
-I picked the name Chipped because often times skaters will chip their boards, which is something they do not like.
+I picked the name Chipped because often times skaters will chip their boards, which makes it much harder to skate.
 I thoght it was catchy, so I went with it.
 Next, I moded the regular slideshow and turned it into a cauousel slideshow.
 The pictures scroll by themselves, rather than having to click the arrows to see the pics.
 Now, I am working on making different links so that I can access different pages on the site.
 I wan it to be a skateboarding site for people to take pics they like and use them for their backgrounds.
 I am hoping to add video as well, but the pictures are #1 right now.
 Finally, I am going to make the site look cooler by adding different colors and pictures.
+I learned how to make deep colors rather than very light colors.
+I was only changing one number, but you need to add/remove f's and numbers.
+Overall, I tried making the bacic things I added fancier.